 But here’s where it gets REALLY interesting: women are better than men at negotiating on behalf of someone else, but worse at negotiating for themselves.

 I attribute this to two main reasons:

-The data is clear: as far as knowledge and performance, there aren’t significant gender differences.
+The data is clear: there aren’t significant gender differences regarding knowledge and performance.

 The stories we tell ourselves absolutely make or break our mindset and are directly correlated to our negotiating skills as a result.
 And as I like to say: Mindset = Action = Outcome.
 So, when you’re negotiating from a place of low confidence that you’ll get what you want, it leads to the self-fulfilling prophecy of a pay gap.

 Lower expectations = lower outcomes.